 But why 666?
-Many suggestions, most of them bizarre and discredited by history, have been made in an attempt to discover the identity of the beast.
-The ancients identified six as the number symbolizing man, created on the sixth day and being created just a little lower than God, whose sacred number is seven.
+Many suggestions, most of them bizarre and disproved by history, have been made in an attempt to discover the identity of the beast.
+The ancients identified six as the number symbolizing man, created on the sixth day and being created just a little lower than God.
 (Note that in Revelation 13:16, six types of men are mentioned as receiving the mark.)

-Since the number seven represents God, a trinity of sevens (777) could be said to represent symbolically the triune God.
-Likewise, a trinity of sixes (666) represents man's attempt to usurp the rightful place of the Father, Son, and Holy Spirit as sovereign in the universe.
+God's sacred number is seven; thus, a trinity of sevens (777) could be said to represent symbolically the triune God.
+Likewise, a trinity of sixes (666) represents man's attempt to be God, to usurp the rightful place of the Father, Son, and Holy Spirit as sovereign in the universe.
 Satan tempted Adam and Eve by telling them that if they rebelled against Jehovah, they would be "like God."
 The number 666 represents man in his rebellion against his Creator, man seeking to be his own god.

 This answer, perhaps, is so evident that many have missed it.
 Revelation 13:18 tells us plainly, "the number is that of man."
-Many people have spent a lot of time trying to identify a man as the beast, but the text tells us that 666 is the number of man, in the sense of mankind (Greek: $\alpha V\theta \rho \omega Tioc$ , anthropos).
+Many people have spent a lot of time trying to identify a man as the beast, but the text tells us that 666 is the number of man, in the sense of mankind (Greek: $\mathfrak{D} \nu \theta \rho \omega \pi o \varsigma$).
 It is mankind in rebellion against God, attempting to live in, understand, and interpret the universe with no reference to the Creator, ignoring the evidence that God is here, there, and everywhere.
-Mankind is very interested that there be no God-at least not a God like the one in the Bible!
+Mankind is very interested that there be no God - at least not a God like the one in the Bible!
 Man follows his father Adam in going his own way, defying God in an insurrection of conceit and pride.
-Thus rebellious, autonomous man is the beast, and his number is 666, a fallen "trinity!"
+Thus rebellious, autonomous man is the beast, and his number is 666!

-- Q. One more numerical question: What is the meaning of the references to "a time, times, and half a time," "forty-two months," and "twelve hundred and sixty days?"
-I know all of those numbers add up to the same amount of time, but what do they mean in the book of Revelation? - A. Popular books lining the shelves of Christian bookstores resound with fictional depictions of terrible conditions which will supposedly take place in a purported future time called the Tribulation.
-Interpreters who envision this alleged future Tribulation place a three-and-a-half year period in the second half of their seven-year Tribulation, which they identify with the time spans in question.
+Q. One more numerical question: What is the meaning of the references to "a time, times, and half a time," "forty-two months," and "twelve hundred and sixty days?"
+I know all of those numbers add up to the same amount of time, but what do they mean in the book of Revelation?

+A. Popular books lining the shelves of Christian bookstores resound with fictional depictions of terrible conditions which will supposedly take place in a purported future time called the Tribulation.
+(See the author's paper on The Tribulation.)
+Interpreters who envision this alleged future Tribulation place a three-and-a-half year period in the second half of their seven-year Tribulation which they identify with the time spans in question.
 The question before us is whether such an interpretation is justified by the Bible or whether it is merely an exciting but misguided attempt at predicting the future.

 To be sure, the interpretation of these time designations are difficult.
-The period under discussion is variously called "a time, times and half a time" (thus three and one-half "times"), "forty-two months," and "twelve-hundred and sixty days" (all equivalent time periods).
+The period under discussion is variously called "a time, times and half a time," "forty-two months," and "twelve hundred and sixty days" (all equivalent time periods).
 Nevertheless, by taking the meaning of the book of Revelation as a whole and understanding the "big picture" of God's plan for this age, the meaning of these numbers becomes clear.
-Once again we will observe that the meanings of numbers in the book of Revelation are not statistical but spiritual.
+Once again we will learn that the meaning of numbers in the book of Revelation is not statistical but spiritual.